 Consider this: the max investment ordinary income rate is 40.8% (including the 3.8% Medicare surtax on investment income).
 The max long-term capital gains tax rate is 23.8%.
 That is a 17% difference!

 Tax-loss harvesting: How to Offset Losses from Shell Share Purchases

-In years where the price of Shell stock dips, there can be an opportunity for significant tax savings through a strategy known as Tax Loss Harvesting.
+In years when the price of Shell stock dips, there can be an opportunity for significant tax savings through a strategy known as Tax Loss Harvesting.
 This strategy allows you to "harvest" investment losses against your income, using the loss to bring valuable tax savings on your tax return.
 Let's suppose you have vested company shares at a loss that you're reluctant to sell at the current market price.
 If you sold some shares this year, you could realize those losses to offset realized gains from future sales.
 While this strategy can yield great opportunities for savings and allows you to de-concentrate from the stock holding, it can also be complicated and challenging to implement correctly.
-To ensure the proper timing and implementation of tax-loss harvesting opportunities for our clients, our team of financial advisors and on-staff CPAs looks at client's portfolios regularly.
+To ensure the proper timing and implementation of tax-loss harvesting opportunities for our clients, our team of financial advisors and on-staff CPAs looks at clients' portfolios regularly.

 There are a few situations where it may not make sense for an employee to participate in the GESPP, primarily due to cash flow concerns.
-For most employees at Shell, the GESSPP is a benefit you should plan to take advantage of.
-To implement the strategies we discussed above or if you have questions about leveraging your Shell GESPP within your portfolio, reach out to one of our Shell benefits specialists.
+For most employees at Shell, the GESPP is a benefit you should plan to take advantage of.
+To implement the strategies we discussed above, or if you have questions about leveraging your Shell GESPP within your portfolio, reach out to one of our Shell benefits specialists.